New-England-Weather-Balloon-Society/Tiny4FSK/README.md

 ## Code Configuration
 User configuration of this tracker is **required**.
 As this system uses amateur radio, you will need at least a Technician's level license (US).
 Configuration file is located in **config.h**.
 Open this file in Arduino IDE.
 Here are the parameters may need to be changed.

-- `HORUS_ID` - This setting is your Horus ID number.
-Information on how to get one in next section.
 - `CALLSIGN` - Amateur radio callsign.
 This is required to stay legal!
 - `CALLSIGN_WPM` - Speed to send the callsign, in morse code.
 - `CALLSIGN_INTERVAL` - Interval to send the morse code callsign.
 Maximum interval in the US is 10 minutes.